clab/dynet/swig/README.md

 # SWIG bindings for DyNet

-The code in `dynet_swig.i` provides SWIG instructions to wrap salient parts of DyNet for use in other languages, in particular Java.
+The code in `dynet_swig.i` provides SWIG instructions to wrap salient parts of DyNet for use in other languages, in particular Java (and Scala).

 ## Building